About Pelvic Organ Prolapse

 Types of Pelvic Organ Prolapse

-To evaluate a woman for pelvic organ prolapse, a Urogynecologist will review a woman’s medical history and perform a pelvic examination.
-She will measure the degree of the vaginal prolapse using a staging system ranging from 1-4.
-Below are diagrams of normal pelvic support and four types of pelvic organ prolapse:
+To evaluate a woman for pelvic organ prolapse, a urogynecologist will review a woman’s medical history and perform a pelvic examination.
+She will measure the degree of the vaginal prolapse using a staging system ranging from one to four.
+Below you'll find descriptions of four types of pelvic organ prolapse: